Ashima Shiraishi: Biography

 In 2017, she was the winner of the female sport category at the USA Climbing Sport & Speed Open National Championships (SCS nationals) held in Denver, Colorado, and placed second at the USA Climbing Bouldering Nationals (ABS nationals) to 10-time champion Alex Puccio.
 In the same year, she started competing in the Climbing World Cup as an adult.

+In 2020 Shiraishi wrote How To Solve A Problem, an illustrated children's book with drawings by Yao Xiao.

 She is sponsored by Evolv, Arc’teryx, Clif Bar, Petzl, Coca-Cola Japan, All Nippon Airways and Nikon.

-In 2021 she announced plans to enroll at UCLA.
+In 2021, she enrolled at University of California, Los Angeles, studying neuroscience and environmental science.

+She has been referred to as a "bouldering phenom" by the New York Times and as a "Gretzky of the granite" by The New Yorker.